SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

 Python is the dominant language for machine learning and data science currently, which is why we in this section are focusing on some special files you will need for your Python projects.

-The first file you may or may not know is the `__init__.py` file.
+The first file you may or may not know about is the `__init__.py` file.
 In Python the `__init__.py` file is used to mark a directory as a Python package.
 Therefore, as a bare minimum, any Python package should look something like this:

 ```txt
 ├── src/